arthurggordon/emb-rust/README.md

 You can use standard GDB commands at this point.

-## Running the Application
+## Running the application
+Disconnect the board from the computer.
-Note that you can disconnect the board from the computer and attach it to a power source and the application will automatically be copied from flash and start running.
+Attach the board to a power source.
+The application will automatically be copied from flash and start running.